angelina-gm1999/ZADos/DOCUMENTS/STATE_NEXTSTEPS_CALLFORACTION/STATE_ONGOINGSTEPS_FUTUREIMPLEMENTATION.md

 - **Engine and learning iteration** — refining cognitive engine behavior, learning pipeline quality, and self-reflective processes
 - **Identity and self-reflection research** — ongoing investigation into identity architecture; also waiting for external support and review on classification of identity dimensions (immutable vs. developmental vs. emergent)
 - **User interface** — background development in Godot; development-oriented tooling, not public-facing; early drafts exist
+- **Logic and bias tagging** - implementing a tag system for optimization of logic and bias detection and processing.

 ### On Hold (Waiting for Support & Review)